-Division 15 4-H CLOTHING & TEXTILES
+Division 15 4-H SEWING AND TEXTILE DESIGN (CLOTHING & TEXTILES)

+Superintendent: Leann Demars

-Superintendent: Amanda Johnson Exhibit Check In: Tuesday, July 18, 2023 Judging: Wednesday, July 12, 2023
+Exhibit Check In: Tuesday, July 15, 2025

+Judging: Wednesday, July 9, 2025

 - 1. Read 4-H & FFA General Rules. - 2.
-Articles, garments and outfits may have been used/worn, but should be carefully laundered or cleaned before being exhibited. - 3.
+Articles, garments and outfits may have been used/worn but should be carefully laundered or cleaned before being exhibited. - 3.
 Exhibits should be placed in clear plastic bags.
 Bags will be removed for clothing display purposes.
-Items should be hung on swivel or wire hangers. - 4.
-Identification labels must be used.
-No straight pins may be used to attach labels.
-Type or print on 3" x 2 1⁄2" piece of cloth: Class Number, District/County, Name, and fiber content.
-Sew labels on inside of garment (back of neck, center back of waistband, or left end of apron band).
+Items should be hung on swivel or wire hangers (no plastic hangers).
+Multiple piece exhibits should be fastened together. - 4.
+Identification labels sew or use a safety pin, No straight pins may be used to attach labels.
+Type or print on 3" x 2 1⁄2" piece of cloth: Class Number, District/County, Name, and number of pieces in exhibit i.e. 1 of 2, 2 of 2.
+Attach labels on inside of garment with safety pin or corner stitches (back of neck, center back of waistband, or left end of apron band).
 Label each piece. - 5.
 Pre-cut kits are acceptable for all clothing classes.
-All articles / garments must be finished for use. - 6.
+All articles/garments must be finished for use. - 6.
 Since care labels are not always available, no care labels will be required.
 4-H members should know how to care for fabrics they purchase. - 7.
-Educational Exhibit Classes: Share with others what you learned in the Clothing Construction or Clothing Buymanship project.
+Educational Exhibit Classes: Share with others what you learned in the Sewing and Textile project.
 Exhibits may be in the form of a poster, notebook or display.
 Take care to select durable materials that will withstand fair conditions.
 No card table displays are allowed.
-If the exhibit is a poster, it must be no larger than 22"x 30".
+If the exhibit is a poster, it must be no larger than 22"x 28".
 If the exhibit is a display, maximum size is not to exceed a standard commercial 3'x4' tri-fold display board.
 Name and District/County must be clearly marked on educational exhibits. - 8.
 Recycled Clothing Project: An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
 An index card (no larger than 4"x6") MUST accompany entry describing the recycled materials and how they were used in the item. - 9.
 When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (i.e. knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H participant. - 10.
 If deserving, a Champion Wool Garment Award will be awarded to the 4-H member with the best wool garment (Clothing or Fiber Arts).
 To be eligible, item must be made of 60% or more wool.
 Entry tag must be labeled with the fiber content.
 Any garment meeting the wool fiber qualification will be automatically entered into the champion wool garment selection.
 No pre-entry required for this award.